-Participants also felt Time Matters improved relationships between parents/carers at home and in prison, and with their children.
+Participants also felt Time Matters improved relationships between parents/carers (at home and in prison) and with their children.
 Multiple examples were given of Time Matters "mending relationships at home or making relationships stronger at home" (P3, stakeholder).
-As previously discussed, on one occasion staff at Time Matters arranged a meeting between a mum and a young person who had left the family home to repair their relationship.
-The example quoted below describes Time Matters staff facilitating a prison move for a dad who had been placed far away from his family to allow his children to visit him.
-An equally important impact from participants' perspectives was that Time Matters allowed parents and children to come together away from the stress of their experiences of parental imprisonment, to spend time together and have fun.
-The quote below describes a stakeholder's view on the impacts of a recent Pantomime trip on parents' self-esteem and self-worth.
+In the example quoted below, a stakeholder describes Time Matters staff facilitating a prison move for a dad who had been placed far away from his family to allow his children to visit him.
+An equally important impact from participants' perspectives was that Time Matters allowed parents and children to come together away from the emotional and financial stress of their experiences of parental imprisonment, to spend time together and have fun during social activities.

 "One of the issues that was having an impact was their dad was in prison far away.
-So the children have, actually, they've spoke on the phone, but there was no physical contact...during the meeting with Time Matters they said they could maybe see if they could be part of and facilitate a possible move to somewhere that was, you know, a bit more accessible for the family, for the children to visit, which did happen, you know, halfway through the process.
-And so you know, when I spoke to the auntie she was just absolutely elated."
+So the children have...spoke on the phone, but there was no physical contact...during the meeting with Time Matters they said they could maybe see if they could facilitate a possible move to somewhere...a bit more accessible...for the children to visit, which did happen halfway through the process."
 (P5, stakeholder)